arielherself/espresso/README.raw.md

 <strong>Spain</strong> said that six <strong>letter-bombs</strong> were sent to addresses across the country in recent days: Pedro Sánchez, the prime minister, and Margarita Robles, the defence minister, were among the intended targets.
 One device sent to the Ukrainian embassy in Madrid injured a security officer on Wednesday.
 Spanish officials said the bombs were homemade and had been sent from inside the country.

-<strong>Football World Cup: Australia</strong> shocked <strong>Denmark</strong> to secure a place in the knockout round for only the second time in the team’s history.
-That sparked wild celebrations down under, despite the match finishing in the early hours of the antipodean morning.
-Today Germany will try to join the Socceroos in the next stage.
-They face Costa Rica in the first match to be refereed by a woman at a men’s World Cup.
+<strong>Football World Cup: Japan </strong>stunned <strong>Spain</strong> with a 2-1 win.
+Both countries advanced to the knockout stage.
+The surprise outcome means that <strong>Germany</strong>, though it triumphed over <strong>Costa Rica</strong> 4-2, failed to make the requisite number of goals to advance.
+Earlier <strong>Australia</strong> shocked <strong>Denmark</strong> to secure a place in the knockout round for only the second time in the team’s history.

 <strong>Fact of the day: </strong>$170bn, the worldwide revenues of the games industry this year, five times the global box office.
 [Read the full story](https://www.economist.com/business/2022/11/29/microsoft-activision-blizzard-and-the-future-of-gaming).